-However, some aspects of the Draft Permit should be improved to adequately address stormwater pollution from the Permittee's separate storm sewer system and therefore, effectively protect the greater-Spokane region's waterbodies.
-We urge the U.S. EPA to strongly consider the changes recommended below.
+Some aspects of the Draft Permit could be improved to adequately address stormwater pollution from the Permittee's separate storm sewer system, and Ecology urges the U.S. EPA to strongly consider the changes recommended below.

 - 1) Section 3.2.6 - Follow-up (pg.
-22) under the Illicit Discharge Detection and Elimination section of the Draft Permit (Section 3.2) states, "The Permittees must take appropriate action to address the source of an ongoing illicit discharge within sixty (60) days of its detection, to the extent allowable to the Permittee(s) under Idaho law."
+22), under the Illicit Discharge Detection and Elimination section of the Draft Permit (Section 3.2), states that "The Permittee must take appropriate action to address the source of an ongoing illicit discharge within sixty (60) days of its detection, to the extent allowable to the Permittee under Idaho law."

-Ecology is concerned that, where the Permittees identify a recurring illicit discharge stemming from an illicit connection to their MS4 (with the exception of discharges that originate from irrigation flows or groundwater seepage), the Draft Permit does not outline a firm timeline and final date requiring the elimination of the connection and/or discharge.
-We believe the wording in the Draft Permit that Permittees "...must take appropriate action to address the source of an ongoing illicit discharge..." is insufficient to ensure that all such recurring illicit discharges to their MS4s will be eliminated.
+Ecology is concerned that, where the Permittee identifies a recurring illicit discharge stemming from an illicit connection to their MS4 (with the exception of discharges that originate from irrigation flows or groundwater seepage), the draft Permit does not outline a firm timeline and final date requiring the elimination of said connection and/or discharge.
+We believe the wording in the Draft Permit that the Permittee "...must take appropriate action to address the source of an ongoing illicit discharge..." is insufficient to ensure that all such recurring illicit discharges to their MS4 will be eliminated.
 We request a clear definition or description of what "appropriate action" means.

-- 2) Section 3.5 - Pollution Prevention/Good Housekeeping for MS4 Operations (pg.
-32) of the Draft Permit states, "The Permittees must properly operate and maintain the MS4 and its facilities, using prudent pollution prevention and good housekeeping as required by this Part, to reduce the discharge of pollutants through the MS4."
-Throughout this section of the Draft Permit, several other references are made that the Permittees "must continue to conduct pollution prevention and good housekeeping measures" (Section 3.5.1) and "must ensure that those [maintenance] procedures are conducted in a manner to protect water quality..."
-(Section 3.5.3).
+- 2) Section 3.5 - Pollution Prevention/Good Housekeeping for MS4 Operations, pg.
+32, of the Draft Permit states "The Permittee must properly operate and maintain the MS4 and its facilities, using prudent pollution prevention and good housekeeping as required by this Part, to reduce the discharge of pollutants through the MS4."
+And, the Permittee "must ensure that those [operations and maintenance] procedures are conducted in a manner to protect water quality..."
+(Section 3.5.3, pg.
+32).

 Ecology recognizes that a robust operations and maintenance program is essential to the goal of preventing and reducing runoff from municipal operations.
-Therefore, we request each of the Permittees implement a full Operations & Maintenance (O&M) Plan that formally outlines the specific measures and procedures the Permittees will take to minimize impacts to water quality.
+Therefore, we request the Permittee implement a full Operations & Maintenance (O&M) Plan that formally outlines the specific procedures and control measure components that the Permittee will take to minimize impacts to water quality.